wjbetech/Atomology/implementation.md

   - Page-level edits to match the refactor (imports/placement of sub-components).

+## New high-priority tasks (requested 2025-08-23)

+1. Overhead SEO and icon creation

+- Create meta tags (title, description, open graph tags) and JSON-LD for basic site metadata.
+- Create favicon and platform icons (favicon.ico, apple-touch-icon, 192/512 PNGs) and ensure they're referenced in `index.html` and the manifest.
+- Add basic sitemap.xml and robots.txt to the `public/` folder.

+2. Update the README.md

+- Add a short project summary, development setup (Node version, npm install, npm run dev), and brief list of available scripts (lint/test/build/dev).
+- Document theme toggling, environment variables, and where to find main components (App, Navbar, HUD, Hangman, Answer components).
+- Add basic contribution notes and license information.

+3. Fix small style discrepancies

+- Lives text color: standardize via `getLivesColor` in `src/components/layout/Navbar.tsx` or switch to CSS variables/theme tokens so colors are theme-aware.
+- Navbar: ensure header padding and link visibility match design (About/FAQ hidden in game modes; hangman header shows LEVEL/TITLE/LIVES centered/aligned).
+- Footer: confirm footer spacing/padding consistent across breakpoints; fix any theme token overrides.
+- FAQ & About pages: ensure consistent page padding, heading styles, and link colors; add missing semantic markup and aria attributes where relevant.

+If you'd like, I can start implementing these in order (suggested priority: README + SEO/icons, then README, then style fixes).
+Which item should I start on first?

+- Recent assistant & manual fixes (chronological, small summary):

+  - Hangman: moved confetti to letter squares, unbounded via portal, auto-advance when all letters revealed, removed "Next Element" button from result UI, updated placeholder to "the element is...", resized letter boxes for mobile, added mobile padding to letters/input/keyboard.
+  - Hangman keyboard: improved dark-theme visibility for incorrect picked letters (semi-transparent error bg).
+  - Answer component: clear `playerAnswer` in-store after correct-answer flow to avoid transient incorrect styling on next round.
+  - Navbar: show hangman header (LEVEL/TITLE/LIVES) in hangman mode; hide About/FAQ while in multi/open/hangman modes; lives color computed by `getLivesColor` (palette logic in `Navbar.tsx`).
+  - HUDWrapper: HUD hidden in hangman mode.
+  - ConfirmModal / ReturnToMainButton: responsive modal with safe padding, stacked actions on mobile, and ~45% button widths on larger screens.
+  - Hangman difficulty select: replaced native select with a styled dropdown so the options box is rounded and constrained to the select width; increased select width and added mobile padding.
+  - Layout: MultipleChoice/OpenAnswer pages adjusted so element/answers/controls sit higher on mobile; Score and Return buttons preserved as overlays.

+These are the changes that were applied during the recent interactive refactor/test cycle.

 - `src/components/layout/Footer.tsx` (manual)

   - Footer refactor to a 3-column layout: HUD toggle (left), attribution (center), `ThemeToggle` (right).